 - Data on the health, social, and economic impacts of COVID-19 for clinician well-being and evidence of the cumulative effects of structural racism, unconscious biases, and other work system factors

-On day 2, from 12:00-4:00 pm ET, participants will focus on operationalizing targeted systems approaches to clinician well-being through:
+On day 2, participants focused on operationalizing targeted systems approaches to clinician well-being through:

 - Detailing strategic action for coordination at the national level that will help advance clinician well-being such as legal, regulatory, and licensing reforms